akadop/effect-solutions/packages/website/docs/05-data-types.md

 ## Branded Types

-Use branded types to prevent mixing values that have the same underlying type. **In a well-designed domain model, nearly all primitives should be branded** - not just IDs, but emails, URLs, timestamps, slugs, counts, percentages, and any value with semantic meaning.
+Use branded types to prevent mixing values that have the same underlying type. **In a well-designed domain model, nearly all primitives should be branded**.
+Not just IDs, but emails, URLs, timestamps, slugs, counts, percentages, and any value with semantic meaning.

 ```typescript
 import { Schema } from "effect"